Dot32Dev/raytacing-in-a-weekend/README.md

 # Rust Raytacing

-I'm following the infamouse raytracin in a weekend tutorial/challenge
+I'm following the famous raytracin in a weekend tutorial/challenge

 Currently the program outputs an image format, which you place into a file by running the terminal command